 but the underlying purpose is to help people stay calm and focus on feeling better.

 Pain and anxiety aren’t the only areas where the topical application of herbs can be useful.
 Acne is something most people have to deal with at some point in their lives.
 For some people, it can last a lifetime.
-However, there are things that can be done, and almost all of them topical.
+However, some things can be done, and almost all of them are topical.

 Pimples are from clogged skin pores.
 Many things can clog them, including the oils naturally produced by the skin.
 Dirt and other debris… including dead skin cells… can also be part of the problem.
 Keeping the face clean is of paramount importance.